openasic-org/xkISP/README.md

   `fpga` contains code files for top level integration verification.
-  `src` contains source code files which are the single module of the xk-isp project and head files(`file_define.h`) for single module test.
+  `src` contains source code files which are the single module of the xkISP project and head files(`file_define.h`) for single module test.
   `tb` contains  code files for verificating the function consistency with  Cmodel(`tv/isp`)  in the module level.
   `tcl` contains  the scripts for  execuating the code files in the `tb`("*module*".tcl) and adding the pragma command for the  code files in the `src` ("*module*"_directives.tcl).
 Makefile in the  `tcl`  is used for module level verification.
   `tv` contains  the files for generating the test vectors.
 You can read the `readme_for_tv` for more details.